 Educators & Trainers

-Kenny Porpora is the co-founder of HospitableMe, and a senior editor at ManAboutWorld magazine, a pioneering gay travel publication built for mobile devices.
+Kenny Porpora is the co-founder of HospitableMe, and editor-in-chief at ManAboutWorld magazine, a pioneering travel publication built for mobile devices.

 He graduated magna cum laude from Columbia University, where he studied journalism and philosophy, and holds an M.S. from Columbia in investigative journalism, where he wrote his master’s thesis on professional wrestling.